bartfeenstra/betty/README.md

     - `betty.plugin.privatizer.Privatizer`: Marks living people private.
 Configuration: `{}`.
     - `betty.plugin.trees.Trees`: Renders interactive ancestry trees using [Cytoscape.js](http://js.cytoscape.org/).
     - `betty.plugin.wikipedia.Wikipedia`: Lets templates and other plugins retrieve complementary Wikipedia entries.

+### Gramps
+#### Privacy
+Gramps has built-in support for person privacy.
+To control privacy for events, files, sources, and citations, add a `betty:privacy` attribute to any of these types, with a value of `private` to explicitly declare the data always private or `public` to declare the data always public.
+Any other value will leave the privacy undecided.
+In such cases, the `betty.plugin.privatizer.Privatizer` may decide if the data is public or private.

 ### The Python API
 ```python